-In general, assume that having no questions is likely to be thought a bit odd and likely to be viewed negatively.
+In general, having no questions, while not a black mark, risks being thought a bit odd and could be viewed negatively.
 The only exception being if it is clear the meeting has run out of time: if the hour is up it is certainly sensible to draw attention to the time before raising any queries because the interviewer may be hoping you don’t have any!
 It could be flattering to say “well everything has been extremely thorough so I think we’ve covered most of the ground” but if time allows two or three questions is probably ideal.

 Do my qualifications/experience/this interview meet your expectations and what you were looking for?

-There is a risk this will make your interviewer feel uncomfortable.
-Nevertheless, it might also give you an opportunity to address any concerns.
-However, make sure you have their agreement to do so.
-At this point, the interviewer may not have the time or the interest in revisiting a point they may feel has been covered.
-Avoid putting them on the spot though e.g. How did I do?
+There is a risk this will make your interviewer feel uncomfortable so may be one to avoid!
+Nevertheless, it might also give you an opportunity to address any concerns if you are worried about some aspect of the discussion.
+Better than agonising about it on the journey home.
+However, it’s most important you make sure you have their agreement to do so: at this time in the discussion, the interviewer may not have the time or interest in revisiting a point they may feel has been covered.
+Avoid putting them on the spot e.g. How did I do?
 Have I got the job?
+Give them room to dodge the question and bear in mind that a positive response to the headline question simply means they feel they’ve covered everything: not that you’re through to the next stage.

 What do you enjoy most about working for this company?